pingcap/talent-plan/rust/projects/project-2/project.md

 ## Terminology

-Some terminology we we will use in this course.
+Some terminology we will use in this course.
 It is the same as or inspired by [bitcask].
 Different databases will have slightly different terminology.

 - _command_ - A request or the representation of a request made to the database.